Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Rinse the cameo thoroughly with warm water immediately after cleaning the jewellery.

-• It’s also important not to let your cameos dry out because they can begin to crack.
+• It’s also important not to let your cameo dry out because it can begin to crack.

 • Moisturise the cameo with mineral oil or baby oil and let it soak in overnight.